Fred R. Haviland Jr.: Later life

-Afte leaving military service, he worked as a lecturer and adjunct professor at Northwestern University, University of Minnesota, University of Wisconsin, Rollins College and University of Central Florida.
+After leaving military service, he worked as a lecturer and adjunct professor at Northwestern University, University of Minnesota, University of Wisconsin, Rollins College and University of Central Florida.
 He later worked as an executive vice president of Joseph Schlitz Brewing Company in Wisconsin.
 After his retirement in 1975, he resided at Winter Park, Florida.
+He was an Episcopalian.

 He died on March 17, 1989, and was buried at Orange Grove Cemetery in Lake Charles, Louisiana.